DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ![Dual CAM Header Wiring](/_static/images/ex-sensorcam/dual-cam-header-wiring.png)

 There are three basic variations below for connecting the Endpoints to the CS.
 The choice depends on the current system being extended.
-Options A\& B apply to a 5Volt I2C bus on a 5V CS with or without existing I2C accessory connections, while Option C is the simplest connection to a 3.3Volt CS i2c bus.
+Options A & B apply to a 5Volt I2C bus on a 5V CS with or without existing I2C accessory connections, while Option C is the simplest connection to a 3.3Volt CS i2c bus.

-The  $2 x$  Endpoints require about  $10 m A$  each.
-All options can be adapted for use with a mux if necessary.The choice between A and B depends on the power supplies available.
-If the CS Endpoint is to be tapped into a"remote" 5V i2c bus location, a CS 3.3V supply may not be available, only a 5V I2C supply.
+The 2x Endpoints require about  10mA  each.
+All options can be adapted for use with a mux if necessary.
+The choice between A and B depends on the power supplies available.
+If the CS Endpoint is to be tapped into a "remote" 5V i2c bus location, a CS 3.3V supply may not be available, only a 5V I2C supply.
 Option B removes one 10k pullup resistor pair from the bus to avoid inappropriate pull-up voltage(3.3V).

-Option A: CUT CAM endpoint jumper 0-1 and supply 5V and 3.3V from the CS.
-Option A connections results in a 5V i2c interface to 3.3V differential cable for 5V microprocessor based CS(e.g. Mega).
+**Option A:** CUT CAM endpoint jumper 0-1 and supply 5V and 3.3V from the CS.
+Option A connections results in a 5V i2c interface to 3.3V differential cable for 5V microprocessor based CS (e.g. Mega).

-Option B: may be used if the CS 3V3 regulator is more convenient.
+**Option B:** may be used if the CS 3V3 regulator is more convenient.
 CUT two CS Endpoint I2C jumpers to disconnect the on-board I2C pullup 10k resistors and 3v3 from the bus.
 This adds load to the i2c bus data so may need extra pullups to 5V.
 This does function but is not recommended.

-Option C: used with newer(32bit) MPU's& uses 3V3 throughout.
-No Endpoint jumpers need to be cut.Whichever option is used, the user should consider if the I2C bus needs to be tuned differently.
+**Option C:** used with newer (32bit) MPU's (e.g. CSB1) & uses 3V3 throughout.
+No Endpoint jumpers need to be cut.
+Whichever option is used, the user should consider if the I2C bus needs to be tuned differently.
 For very short extra cable length to the Endpoint and only one extra device count on an I2C bus under 1m in length, tuning may be unnecessary.
 In marginal conditions consider returning as per DCC-EX recommendations.

-A FOR 3.3V Differential drive 5V CS I2C BUS
+**A FOR 3.3V Differential drive 5V CS I2C BUS**

 ![Differential Drive 5V CS](/_static/images/ex-sensorcam/differential-drive-5v-cs.png)

- B FOR 3.3V Differential drive 5V CS I2C BUS
+**B FOR 3.3V Differential drive 5V CS I2C BUS**

 ![Differential Drive 3.3V CS](/_static/images/ex-sensorcam/differential-drive-3v3-cs.png)

- C FOR 3.3V Differential drive 3.3V CS I2C BUS
+**C FOR 3.3V Differential drive 3.3V CS I2C BUS**

 ![Differential Drive 3.3V Only CS](/_static/images/ex-sensorcam/differential-drive-3v3-only-cs.png)